frjo/xdeb-org/content/post/2023/move-hugo-site-cloudcannon.md

 With schemes you can also set upp alternative archetypes with e.g. default type/layout values.
 That is handy.
 Editors will then get easy choices for what type of page they want to create in each section.

 OBS!
 One vital setting to add is `remove_extra_inputs: false`.
-It needs to be set to each and every schema type.
+It needs to be set for each and every schema type.
 This will stop CloudCannon from deleting front matter params that are not listed.
-I believe that the default for this setting should be "false".
+I strongly believe the default for this setting should be "false".

 I often add front matter params to content that editors should never change.
 I on purpose did not add these params to the schemas and was surprised to see them deleted when an editor tested to edit a post.